HanneWhitt/llm-aligned-rl/README.md

 ![alt text](naive_policy.gif) ![alt text](LLM_feedback_policy.gif)

-*Figure 1 - Agents acting within Homegrid, a simple representation of a domestic environment modified from original research by [XXX].
+*Figure 1 - Agents acting within Homegrid, a simple representation of a domestic environment modified from original research by Lin et al. [[1]](#lin).
+Episodes are the first 10 of 10,000 used for evaluation.
 Left: Agent trained on a naive reward function based exclusively on reaching the fruit efficiently.
 Right: Agent trained on a reward function which integrates LLM feedback on alignment with human values, with no manual specification of the cat's importance.*

 ## Introduction